skelouse/skelouse.github.io/_posts/2020-10-30-faster_mapping_with_folium.markdown

 ## zoom_level

 The zoom level is defined by four attributes.
-- max_zoom the maximum level you can zoom into the map
+- max_zoom the maximum level you can zoom into the map.
-- min_zoom is how far you can zoom out from the map
+- min_zoom is how far you can zoom out from the map.
-- zoom_start is
+- zoom_start is how far you can zoom into the map.
-- zoom_control is whether a user can zoom in and out of the map, or if they are stuck at the defined zoom_start
+- zoom_control is whether a user can zoom in and out of the map, or if they are stuck at the defined zoom_start.

 The zoom level is values between 0 and 18, 0 being a view of the whole globe multiple times, and 18 being close enough to read side streets.
-We'll show zoomed all the way in first, and then show zoomed all the way out
+We'll show zoomed all the way in first, and then show zoomed all the way out.

 ```python